PoluShravanKumar/Library-Data-Creating-Tables-with-Raw-Data-and-Solving-the-Problems/README.md

 # Library-Data-Creating-Tables-with-Raw-Data-and-Solving-the-Problems
-Creating the DataBase and Tables
+Creating the DataBase and Tables in MySQL Workbench.